 **This requires some minor electrical work, so please proceed carefully!**

 On the vanity itself, the top has all my bigger essentials out and ready when I need them.
 The skull container that I’ve turned into a makeup brush holder is from World Market that I picked up around Halloween.
 I have another one I made myself, click here to see that post!
-I have my Belletto airbrush compressor and stylus, and my Conair magnified mirror ($59.99).
+I have my Belletto airbrush compressor and stylus, and my Conair magnified mirror.

 To the right of my vanity, I have four of Ikea’s Ribba photo ledges in black ($9.99 each) up to showcase my perfumes.
 I consider myself to be a little scent-crazy, of course I’m not so much compared to some!
 I tend to buy the smaller (or even better, sample) sizes because I switch perfumes every time and it takes me forever to finish a bottle.
 The Archie, Veronica and Betty tin (yep, it’s a tin!)
-I picked up at Hobby Lobby a couple of months ago.
+I picked up at Hobby Lobby a few years ago.

 To the left of my vanity, I have this acrylic nail polish rack.
 My nail polish collection is tiny at the moment, ever since I switched to gel polishes and gave my regular polishes to a friend.
 [Idea: you can also use the Ribba photo ledges for your nail polishes!]

 Let me show you how I organize my drawers.
 The Alex units both have 5 drawers each, but I only use 5 total for my makeup.
 The other drawers house other odds and ends I won’t be including in this post.
-I even have a husband-dedicated drawer, as my vanity is across from my bed.
-Sharing is caring, right?
-[That bull head above the mirror is his, by the way.
-He insisted on it. *eye roll*] 🙂

 Inside The Drawers